akamlani/cooperhewitt/README.md

 - Fill in the appropriate sections in config/api_cred.yml based on registration with Cooper Hewitt.

 ## Data (Transformed)
-- collection_objects {.csv, .tsv, .pkl}
-    - Represents some of the metadata about a given artwork
-- exhibitions {.csv, .pkl}
-    - Represents when an exhibition took place
-- exhibition_objects {.json, .pkl}
-    - Represents which objects are associated with an exhibition (not directly associated w/pen data timestamps)
-- pen_collected_items {.csv, original}
+- collection_objects: Metadata about particular artworks and locations within the museum
-    - De-identified Tracked Pen data for a particular visitor
+- pen_collected_items: De-identified Tracked Pen data for a particular visitor

 ## Libraries/Components
 - AWS: EC2, S3